svaarala/duktape/doc/json.rst

 ASCII only output
 -----------------

 The output for JX encoding is always ASCII only.
-The standard Ecmascript JSON encoding retains Unicode characters outside the ASCII range as is (deviating from this would be non-compliant) which is often awkward in embedded environments.
+The standard ECMAScript JSON encoding retains Unicode characters outside the ASCII range as is (deviating from this would be non-compliant) which is often awkward in embedded environments.

-The codepoint U+007F, normally not escaped by Ecmascript JSON functions, is also escaped for better compatibility.
+The codepoint U+007F, normally not escaped by ECMAScript JSON functions, is also escaped for better compatibility.

 Avoiding key quotes
 -------------------

-Key quotes are omitted for keys which are ASCII and match Ecmascript identifier requirements be encoded without quotes, e.g.::
+Key quotes are omitted for keys which are ASCII and match ECMAScript identifier requirements be encoded without quotes, e.g.::

   { my_value: 123 }